paypal/paypal-android/docs/Card/README.md

 Notice the `myapp://` portion of the `returnUrl` and `cancelUrl` in the above code snippet.
 This `myapp` custom url scheme must also be registered in your app's `AndroidManifest.xml`.

-Create an intent filter to specify a deep link target for the SDK to return control back to your application:
+Create an intent filter to specify a deep link target for the SDK to use when returning control back to your application:

 ```xml
 <activity